HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ### Technical Workflow

-The sequence diagram in the Figure below summarizes the basic interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] and [`$submit-atgit tachment`] operation.
+The sequence diagram in the Figure below summarizes the basic interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] and [`$submit-attachment`] operation.

 {% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Request Attachment Sequence Diagram Using CDex Task" %}